SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The northern edge of this neighborhood sits along the BART/Muni route, while the eastern side near Oracle Park can be accessed by Caltrain.

-Hotel Deals: Are you looking for the perfect place to stay during your visit to top San Francisco districts?
+Hotel Deals: Are you looking for the perfect place to stay during your visit to the top San Francisco districts?
 I recommend starting your search on Booking.com.
 They have a massive selection of hotels with great deals.
-You can also read recent guest reviews, so you know exactly what it's like to stay there.
-Visit here to find deals and read reviews today!
+Find deals and read reviews today!

 Union Square is often considered the heart of the city, as it's nestled among the tall buildings and stores of downtown.
-It is one of the most popular San Francisco districts because of its shopping, lodging, dining, and access to the theater.
+It is one of the most popular San Francisco districts because of its shopping, hotels, dining, and access to big theater shows.

-This is also where you'll see the cable car turnaround and can hop on to head towards Chinatown and Fisherman's Wharf.
+This is also where you can hop on a cable car at the Powell Street turnaround and head towards Chinatown and Fisherman's Wharf.

 The actual Union Square is a large plaza located two blocks north of the Powell Street BART/Muni station, where you'll find live entertainment during the summer and ice skating during the winter.

-If you walk about a mile north, you'll hit Chinatown; a mile northeast, the Ferry Building; and just a few blocks south, SoMa attractions like the SFMOMA and Yerba Buena Gardens.
+If you walk about a mile north, you'll hit Chinatown; a mile northeast, the Financial District and the Ferry Building; and just a few blocks south, SoMa attractions like the SFMOMA and Yerba Buena Gardens.

 >> More about visiting Union Square